The Schenectady Curling Club

 By 1951 our current curling facility on Balltown Road had opened its doors.
 It wasn't all smooth sailing though.
 A fire in 1959 nearly cost our organization their facility.
 It occurred in the middle of a bonspiel, and in true curling fashion, since the ice was not damaged, the curling went on in the charred facility.
 With the insurance money from the blaze some improvements were made to the club, including, in time, a modern kitchen, a centrally located bar and women's locker rooms.

 In 1953 our club opened its doors to women curlers and mixed curling was not far behind.
 Our teenage curling program made its debut in 1956, and just recently a little rock program has been introduced for children between the ages of six and twelve.

 Our current facility has four sheets of ice, an inviting warm room and excellent kitchen and bar facilities for our members.
 Recent improvements to our ice shed include a more efficient dehumidification system, reconditioned curling stones and in the near future we will see a new header and new heating system installed to make curling better and more enjoyable for our members!

 There are over 200 members of the Schenectady Curling Club.
 The vast majority of whom curl on a regular basis.
 Our members come from all walks of life and range in age from six to 85.
-Our club is a 501(c)(3) Sports Education Foundation, dedicated to promoting the Olympic sport of curling through training and opportunities for, but not limited to, the youth of our community.
+Our club is a 501(c)(3) Nonprofit Organization dedicated to promoting the Olympic sport of curling through training and opportunities for, but not limited to, the youth of our community.
 In addition we provide these same training, education and competitions to all members of the community we serve.